Tushnik1/TreasureHunt/README.md

 The resources or languages used are HTML, CSS for frontend and PHP is used in backend programming.The database used here is MySQL.

 Hope you enjoy exploring this project.

+Update;
+Since, 11/12/2024.
+All the previous files of PHP are replaced by the newly created React Stack.